wiz0u/WTelegramClient/README.md

 Those shown above are the only ones that have no default values and <u>should be provided</u> by your method.
 Returning `null` for verification_code or password will show a prompt for console apps, or an error otherwise.

-Another simpler approach is to pass `Environment.GetEnvironmentVariable` as the config callback and define the configuration items as environment variables.
+Another simple approach is to pass `Environment.GetEnvironmentVariable` as the config callback and define the configuration items as environment variables.
 Undefined variables get the default `null` behavior.

 Finally, if you want to redirect the library logs to your logger instead of the Console, you can install a delegate in the `WTelegram.Helpers.Log` static property.